When is the museum open?

 In which languages is the audio tour available?

-The use of the audio guide (Dutch, English, German, French, Italian, Spanish, Russian) is included in the entrance fee.
-There is a special children’s audio tour in Dutch and
+The use of the audio guide (Dutch, English, German, French, Italian, Spanish, Russian, Chinese, Japanese and Portuguese is included in the entrance fee.
+There is a special children’s audio tour in Dutch and English.

 How can I financially support the museum?